ARMinARM/arminarm/README.md

     Enter your choice:

 You'll want to run the numeric options (0-3) at least once, to install all the basic tools and make the serial port available.

-The alfabetic options (a-h) installs optional tools, frameworks or projects.
+The alfabetic options (a-i) installs optional tools, frameworks or projects.
 Install all of them, or pick and choose as you like.
 If you want to start right away, choose option 10 (espruino) or 11 (elua).
 After you uploaded one of them, start 'minicom' or 'screen' to start an interactive session.
 Espruino communicates on 9600 baud, elua on 115200.
 Both use /dev/ttyAMA0 as the serial port.

 Toolchain (arm-none-eabi-gcc)
 =============================